-Throughout the year HART holds various events for the purpose of updating supporters, educating as to the geographic areas in which HART serves, and raising support for the programs.
+Throughout the year HART holds various events for the purpose of updating and educating supporters related to the geographic areas in which HART serves, and raising support for the programs.
 The following is a summary of these events.
 Fundraising revenue is included in contributions reported in the statement of revenues and expenses.